 When two hearings are scheduled that arise from a single incident, or from very closely connected incidents, they may be heard together in one hearing.
-This applies to hearings resulting from protests, requests for redress, and hearings under rule 60.3(d) involving a support person.
-A single hearing will ensure all parties are present throughout the hearing of all evidence as required by rule 63.3.
+This applies to hearings resulting from protests, requests for redress, and hearings under rule 62.1 involving a support person.
+A single hearing will ensure all parties are present throughout the hearing of all evidence as required by rule 63.1(a)(4).
 Case 49 illustrates the problems that can arise if this procedure is not followed.
-However, any hearings conducted under rule 69 shall not be combined with other types of hearing. (see M5.4).
+However, any hearings conducted under rule 69 shall not be combined with other types of hearing. (see M6.4).